-Non-Medical and Non-Surgical Options for Hair Loss in Buffalo and Syracuse, NY
+Non-Medical and Non-Surgical Options for Hair Loss in Syracuse, NY

 Double board-certified Facial Plastic Surgeon Dr. Sang W. Kim and Dr. Douglas Halliday of the Natural Face™ Clinics, specialize in non-medical and non-surgical options for hair loss for patients residing in the Syracuse metropolitan area and Central New York area including Ithaca, and Rochester.

 There are three subtypes of hair prosthesis: the hairpieces (also known as hair systems or toupees), the wigs (also called caps for male wearers), and weaved hair-extenders.

 The hairpieces are partial hair prostheses, while the wigs cover the entire expanse of the scalp including the existing natural hair.
 Contemporary hair prostheses are constructed with high-quality synthetic or natural hair material and are highly personalized to match the hair color, texture, and density.
 The transparent base allows almost seamless transition at the hairline.
 The prosthesis is typically attached to the scalp with tape, glue adhesives, or hair clips.
 Patients need to be aware that the hair clip-based anchorage system will lead to patches of permanent hair loss where the clips are attached to the hair due to traction-related stress to the hair-bearing scalp.

 Hair-extenders, on the other hand, offer more stable and long term solution of anchorage by interweaving the strand of hair piece onto the existing hair.
 This type of hair prosthesis can be maintained for months at a time before it needs to be re-adjusted by hair aestheticians.
 Both the camouflaging products and hair prostheses can be used as a stand-alone option or in combination with surgical treatment.